Dutch farmers' protests: Home visits by protesters

-Farmers' visits to the private residences of politicians revived the public debate about the limits of freedom of speech, freedom of assembly and the right to protest.
+Visits by groups of farmers and pro-farmer activists to the businesses and private residences of opposing or dissenting politicians and activists revived the public debate about the limits of freedom of speech, freedom of assembly and the right to protest.
 There was general consensus that the action was not punishable, but it was considered intimidating and agreed on that debate should not be conducted in the private sphere of politicians and other involved parties.
 According to article 285b of the Criminal Code, "infringing someone's privacy" is punishable, although in practice it turned out to be difficult to legally distinguish the private sphere from the public space.
-Yet not everything is allowed; for example, a man carrying a torch and using menacing language outside the residence of minister Sigrid Kaag in January 2022 was sentenced to six months in prison for threats of violence, incitement, and disruption of the democratic process.